avkarcr/massa_project/README.md

 ```
 wallet_generate_secret_key
 ```
-You will YOUR_ADDRESS string.
+You will see YOUR_ADDRESS string.
 Copy it somewhere.

 8. In the client terminal:
 ```
 node_start_staking YOUR_ADDRESS